Kernel-Based Nonparametric Tests For Shape Constraints: Statistical properties of sample estimator

 \section{Statistical properties of sample estimator}

 This section develops the statistical properties of the estimator $\widehat{h}_\lambda$ from \eqref{eq:empirical_problem_RKHS}.
-We begin by stating the assumptions, followed by establishing the asymptotic properties and the finite-sample deviation bounds, in Propositions~\ref{proposition:asymptotic_properties} and Proposition~\ref{proposition:finite_sample}, respectively.
+We first introduce a Hilbert space that will be useful for the analysis, then establish asymptotic properties and finite-sample deviation bounds in Theorems~\ref{thm:asymptotic_properties} and \ref{thm:finite_sample}, respectively.